As Libra’s White Paper Released, Blockchain Pilot Application Has Long Since Launched by China’s Central Bank

 Though there are many similarities between Facebook and China’s central bank in digital currency application, their considerations are totally different.

 Digital currency released by China’s central bank aims to make up for the defects of banknotes.
-As the only function of paper money is valuation, so traditional monetary policy can only affect the supply and cost of private sector’s currency through aggregate adjustment.
+As the only function of paper money is a valuation, so traditional monetary policy can only affect the supply and cost of private sector’s currency through aggregate adjustment.
 The central bank cannot determine the direction of traditional currency flows and whether currency politics are achieved.

 These three defects directly affect the monetary policy-making of the central bank’s, so the central bank hopes to solve them through digital money.